-A transition from IPP v2 to a Web Services based Print Service can be accomplished by a Web Service Gateway front end to an existing IPP service or a gateway that is bound to the same platform APIs used by the IPP service.
-A Web Services binding for IPP allow resolution some of IPP limitations, including its inability to easily extend data types.
-IPPv2 would require an update to the specification to extend the registered tags corresponding to data types.
-Moving to an XML encoding allows for the use of all the defined XML data types.
-For example, moving IPP to an XML encoding reduces the scope of "attributefidelity" to be element-wide instead of operation-wide, allowing a more expressive Job Ticket.

-Because Semantic Model v2 views all MFD Services in a way analogous to the IPP View of the Print Service, the Web Services based Print Service protocol derived from IPP can be expanded to include other MFD services.
-The MFD protocol and associated data model has the advantage of exposing device aspects(e.g. InputTrayMediaSizeName, InputTrayCurrentLevel, DeviceId) of MFDs as well as the service aspects(e.g. PrinterState, PrinterStateReasons).
-The short term benefit is that this enables the protocol to encompass system monitoring and management in addition to Job submission, monitoring and control.
-The long-term benefit is an integrated Imaging Peripheral Protocol that utilizes the standard Web Services capabilities, which will continue to expand.
+- A transition from IPP v2 to a Web Services based Print Service can be accomplished by a Web Service 132 - 133 Protocol Gateway front end to an existing IPP service or a Protocol Gateway that is bound to the same - 134 platform APIs used by the IPP service.
+A Web Services binding for IPP allows resolution of some of the - limitations of IPP, including its inability to easily extend data types.
+IPPv2 would require an update to 135 - 136 the specification to extend the registered tags corresponding to data types.
+Moving to an XML encoding - 137 allows for the use of all the defined XML data types. - 138 Because Semantic Model v2 models all MFD Services in a way analogous to the IPP model of a Print - 139 Service, the Web Services based Print Service protocol derived from IPP can be expanded to include - 140 other MFD services.
+We have found commonality in the Service, Job and Document attributes as well as - 141 the operations that act upon them.
+The MFD protocol and associated data model has the advantage of - 142 exposing device aspects(e.g. InputTrayMediaSizeName, InputTrayCurrentLevel, DeviceId) of MFDs as - 143 well as the service aspects(e.g. PrinterState, PrinterStateReasons).
+The short term benefit is that this - 144 enables the protocol to encompass system monitoring and management in addition to Job submission,

-Semantic Model V2 also suggests a way to address the bothersome issue of the plethora of device drivers.
-Imaging Service interoperability can be tightened up through mandatory support of a small set of document formats.
-Implementation of the Transform Service would permit on-device repurposing of documents for the hosted services.
-For example a print subsystem that is limited to a possibly non-standard set of PDL (e.g. PostScript with vendor extensions) can make use internally of the Transform Service to allow support of mandated document formats.
-The Print Service could advertise its support for the mandatory document format (e.g. PDF) and internal to the device the submitted client's document could be run through the Transform Service to convert it from PDF to suitable PostScript with vendor extensions prior to submission to the native print subsystem.
+- 145 monitoring and control.
+The long-term benefit is an integrated Internet Multifunction Protocol that - 146 utilizes the standard Web Services capabilities, which will continue to expand. - 147 Semantic Model V2 also suggests a way to address the bothersome issue of the plethora of device - drivers.
+Imaging Service interoperability can be tightened up through mandatory support of a small set - 149 of document formats.
+Implementation of the Transform Service would permit on-device repurposing of - documents for the hosted services.
+For example a print subsystem that is limited to a possibly non- - 151 standard set of PDL (e.g. PostScript with vendor extensions) can make use internally of the Transform - 152 Service to allow support of mandated document formats.
+The Print Service could advertise its support - 153 for the mandatory document format (e.g. PDF) and internal to the device the submitted client's - document could be run through the Transform Service to convert it from PDF to suitable PostScript with - 155 vendor extensions prior to submission to the native print subsystem.

-Current State and Tasks
+156 Current State and Tasks